The Hong Kong Young Writers Awards

 Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Shamrock Catering, Max and Mei, Nury Vittachi, Friday Everyday and Asia Exhibits House

 The competition’s main aim is to foster excellence in creativity by providing students with the opportunity to develop their expressive talents and expand their horizons.
-The awards encourage and recognise excellence in English writing and artwork among students, aged from 6-18, of various age groups, diverse backgrounds and different learning abilities.
-Since its inception in 2010, the competition has been a resounding success, with over 1,600+ entries coming in from approximately 200 participating schools across Hong Kong, Macau and China in 2024.
+At HKYWA we know writing is not only fun, but an incredibly powerful method that can help children develop critical thinking skills, creativity and enhance their imaginations, as well as improving their reading comprehension, spelling, grammar and punctuation, and communication skills.The awards encourage and recognise excellence in English writing and artwork among students, aged from 6-18, of various age groups, diverse backgrounds and different learning abilities.
+Since its inception in 2010, the competition has been a resounding success, with more than 1900+ innovative entries coming in from 400+ participating teachers across Hong Kong, Macau and China in 2025.

-New Tales of China’s Dinosaurs
+New Tales of China’s Silk Road